Uncertain Parameters and Uncertainty Constraints

 }

-is an ordinary parameter and xi
+where D(c,t,k) is an ordinary parameter and xi an uncertain

 parameter.
-The reference to Demand.level
+The reference to Demand.level in the Uncertainty

-attribute refers to the deterministic (or nominal) value of Demand
+attribute refers to the deterministic (or nominal) value of Demand.

-is defined as its nominal value plus a
+The uncertain value of Demand is defined as its nominal value plus a

-linear combination of some other uncertain parameter xi(k)
+linear combination of some other uncertain parameter xi(k).

 Non-exclusive attributes

-Note that the Region
+Note that the Region and Uncertainty attributes are

 non-exclusive, i.e., you can use them in conjuction to each other.
 In